Swimmer’s Ear - Natural Treatments

 How to use it

-- Firstly, fill a hot water bag with water and cover it with a towel, then place it over the sore ear.
+- Cover it with a towel, then place it over the sore ear.